-Located within the clinics behavioral health Services provides: Brief counseling (up to 6 sessions per semester) by a licensed counselor is offered for all students for no cost.
+Located within both student health clinics, Behavioral Health Services can provide brief counseling (up to 6 sessions per semester) by a licensed counselor is offered for all students at no cost.
 Students may be referred to outside services based on need.
-Visit www. rrcc.edu/behavioral-health-services for more information.
+Visit www.rrcc.edu/behavioral-health-services for more information.
 For appointments or questions regarding medical and behavioral health, call 303-914-6655.